2023 Election: CDD debunks report, vows to remain neutral | Latest Nigeria News Today

 The Centre for Democracy and Development (CDD) has issued a statement in response to what it terms false accusations made in a recently disseminated article concerning it’s work in the coming elections.

-The CDD said that in the article, the author of the piece unfairly twisted the CDD’s position on pending elections to some vacant seats at the Senate and House of Representatives by falsely asserting that the Centre for Democracy and Development was making excuses for the Independent National Electoral Commission (INEC).
+In a statement issued by Idayat Hassan, Director of the CDD, it explained that in the article, the author of the piece unfairly twisted the CDD’s position on pending elections to some vacant seats at the Senate and House of Representatives by falsely asserting that the Centre for Democracy and Development was making excuses for the Independent National Electoral Commission (INEC).
 The article states that

 ‘To excuse INEC’s refusal, Idayat Hassan, executive director of the Centre for Democracy and Development (CDD), a non-governmental think-tank, argues that “no doubt the forthcoming 2023 elections have preoccupied the attention of INEC.’